 610.4.7.3 Post-Construction Quality Assurance Testing.
 The requirements are the same as Sec 610.4.5.2, except that the testing shall only be performed in the right wheel path.

 610.4.7.4 Method of Correction.
 Corrective action to improve the average IRI shall be accomplished with a method approved by the engineer.
-Diamond grinding bumps shall only be permitted for a 1 1/2-inch or greater single lift overlay.
+Diamond grinding for correction shall only be permitted for a 1 1/2-inch or greater single lift overlay.
 Grinding depth shall be limited to ¼ inch.
 The final surface texture of corrected pavement shall be comparable to adjacent sections that do not require correcting.

 610.4.8 Marred Surface Area.
 Any area of a segment that has corrective diamond grinding performed without grinding the entire segment shall be defined as a marred surface area.